alepoblador/mcp-demo/README.md

   - Email templates for invite and reject

 - Prompts

   - `evaluate_application`
     - provides detailed instructions about how to evaluate applications, draft emails using templates, and update the tracker

+- Example flow:

+1. User prompts the model to get the latest applications.
+2. User supplies resources as context: job description, email templates
+3. User uses the evaluate_applicant prompt to run the evaluation pipeline